artsy/artsy.github.io/_posts/2020-08-20-review-apps-post.markdown

 Suffice to say, it's _hard to independently confirm that another team's work is safe to deploy_.

+Despite the cultural mitigation strategies discussed next, there's real risk of deploying unsafe code whenever a single staging environment is used across many teams.

 #### Shared Staging Mitigation Strategies

 There are a couple of ways Artsy mitigates against the possible pitfalls of a